 Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 10.1.A Maintenance and repair of bridge navigation equipment and ship communication systems Knowledge of the principles and maintenance procedures of navigation equipment, internal and external communication systems Theoretical knowledge: Electrical and electronic systems operating in flammable areas On board a vessel, or in a laboratory or workshop, the candidate describes the operation and maintenance of bridge communication and navigational equipment.
-The candidate's description includes: Operation of shipboard navigational equipment and systems in accordance with the manufacturer's technical specifications and guidance; Maintenance and repair of shipboard navigational equipment and systems in accordance with the manufacturer's technical specifications and guidance; Operation of shipboard communication equipment and systems in accordance with the manufacturer's technical specifications and guidance; Operation of shipboard communication equipment and systems in accordance with the manufacturer's technical specifications and guidance; Maintenance and repair of shipboard communication equipment and systems in accordance with the manufacturer's technical specifications and guidance; Requirements for intrinsically safe operations of electrical and electronic equipment operating in flammable areas.
+The candidate's description includes: Operation of shipboard navigational equipment and systems in accordance with the manufacturer's technical specifications and guidance; Maintenance and repair of shipboard navigational equipment and systems in accordance with the manufacturer's technical specifications and guidance; Operation of shipboard communication equipment and systems in accordance with the manufacturer's technical specifications and guidance; Maintenance and repair of shipboard communication equipment and systems in accordance with the manufacturer's technical specifications and guidance; and Requirements for intrinsically safe operations of electrical and electronic equipment operating in flammable areas.
 10.2.A Maintenance and repair of bridge navigation equipment and ship communication systems Knowledge of the principles and maintenance procedures of navigation equipment, internal and external communication systems Practical knowledge: Carrying out safe maintenance and repair procedures Detection of machinery malfunction, location of faults and action to prevent damage On board a vessel, or in a laboratory or workshop, the candidate detects faults and isolates, dismantles, and reassembles navigation and communication systems equipment.
-The candidate: Safely maintains and repairs shipboard navigational systems and equipment; shipboard internal and external communications systems and equipment in accordance with the manufacturer's guidelines and industry standards; and Detects faults and identifies causes of malfunction of shipboard navigational systems and equipment; and internal and external communications systems and equipment.
+Safely maintains and repairs shipboard navigational systems and equipment; shipboard internal and external communications systems and equipment in accordance with the manufacturer's guidelines and industry standards; and Detects faults and identifies causes of malfunction of shipboard navigational systems and equipment; and internal and external communications systems and equipment.